The Push-Pull Dynamic in BPD Relationships: A Therapist’s Guide

 Both/And: You Can Struggle With Regulation and Still Deserve Compassion

-Leila is a creative director whose mother was diagnosed with BPD when Leila was in her twenties.
+Vivian is a creative director whose mother was diagnosed with BPD when Vivian was in her twenties.
 The diagnosis explained everything and nothing simultaneously.
-Yes, it named the pattern — the volatility, the idealization and devaluation, the fear of abandonment that manifested as rage.
-But it didn’t address what Leila needed most: permission to love her mother and be hurt by her at the same time.
+Yes, it named the pattern.
+The volatility, the idealization and devaluation, the fear of abandonment that manifested as rage.
+But it didn’t address what Vivian needed most: permission to love her mother and be hurt by her at the same time.
 Permission to set boundaries without feeling like a monster.
 Permission to grieve a relationship that exists but doesn’t function the way she needs it to.

 The Systemic Lens: Why BPD Is a Gendered, Racialized, and Misunderstood Diagnosis